dataventures-nz/cryptohash/README.md

 ## What we do

-Dataventures is often in a position of trust, and as such needs to take security extremely seriously.
+Dataventures is often in a position of trust.
+We take data security extremely seriously.
 One of the ways we do this is to make sure we minimise the data we hold for processing.

-If we can minimise the attack area on some data by never needing to have it in the first place, that is what we do.
+Where possible, we prefer to minimise the attack area on some pieces of information by never needing to have it in the first place.

-Sometimes, we get data which is useful as a key to combine datasets from different sources, typicially this is known primary key for unit records.
-Obviously, we would rather not have that, if we are going to combine datasets, and aggregate up the results for consumption.
+Sometimes, we get data which may be useful as a key to enable us to combine datasets from different sources.
+Typicially this is the known primary key for unit records.
+In the unlikely event of a data breach, knowing this may enable the leaking of sensitive information.

+Obviously, we would rather not hold that.
 You can't leak in a breach what you never have after all.

 ---

 ## How we do this

-If we normalise and then cryptographically hash the keys at the source, using the same key, _which we never know what it is_ we can have a key which is useful for joins, but isn't itself identifyable.
+If we ask our individual data suppliers to normalise and then cryptographically hash the keys at the source, using the same key _which is never revealed to Dataventures_ we can have a key which is useful for joins, but isn't itself identifiable.

-This does not mean that you may not be able to work it out from the rest of the data for that record, that is a different problem, and has other mitigation strategies.
+This process is not a complete solution.
+An attacker may be able re-identify the subject from the rest of the information in that record.
+That is a different problem, and has other mitigation strategies.
 But this gives you a starting point.

 The steps we take are.

-* Give the data sources a way to generate a key between them, it is a shared secret between them.
+* Give our data suppliers a way to generate a key between them.
+It is a shared secret.
-* Normalise the data which is being hashed, so the data on each side refering to the same id will hash to the same value given the same key.
+* Each supplier normalises the data which is being hashed, so the data on each side refering to the same id will hash to the same value given the same key.
-* Apply the crypto hash.
+* Each supplier applies the crypto hash to thier records.
-* We get the resulting dataset.
+* We get the resulting datasets and compute the join.

-Without the key, we can't walk the input space, and effectively generate a rainbow table, to reverse it.
+Without the key Dataventures can't walk the input space and generate a rainbow table to reverse the hash.
 More importantly, neither can anyone else.